verdecchia/check-geographic-coordinates/README.md

-# Check-geographic-coordinates
+# Check geographic coordinates
-Simple utility to check if geographic coordinate (latitute and longitude) are valid.
+Simple utility to check if geographic coordinates (latitute, longitude or both) are valid.

 # Install